Sasoon/honeycomb/README.md

-# Honeycomb
+# Honeycomb Tetris

-A word game with hexagonal tiles.
-Build words, score points, and strategically place letters on the board.
+A Tetris-style word game with falling letter tiles.
+Form words to clear tiles from the board in this fast-paced puzzle variant.

 ## Features

-- Hexagonal grid for a unique word-building experience
-- Two-phase gameplay: place tiles, then form words
+- Tetris-style falling tiles with letter blocks
-- Score words based on length, adjacency, and special bonuses
+- Form words to clear tiles and score points
+- Flood mechanics with cascading tile placement
-- Mobile-responsive design with touch support
+- Mobile-responsive design with touch controls
+- Orbit mechanic for rotating tiles around a pivot
+- Lock mode to prevent tiles from moving
+- Progressive difficulty with increasing tile counts

 ## Getting Started